-This course is a continuation of the hospital and field internship required for paramedic certification.
-Emphasis is placed on advanced-level care.
+This course provides clinical experiences in the hospital and/or field.
+Emphasis is placed on enhancing the students' skills and abilities in providing advanced-level care.
 Upon completion, students should be able to demonstrate continued progress in advanced-level patient care.